GeekyHawks/react-native-ui-components/README.md

 # Geeky Hawks React Native UI Components

-A lightweight and reusable React Native UI components library with Text, TextInput, FloatingLabelTextInput, Button, and more — fully typed with TypeScript, theme-ready, and easy to integrate into any React Native project.
+A lightweight and reusable React Native UI components library with `Text`, `TextInput`, `FloatingLabelTextInput`, `Button`, and more — fully typed with TypeScript, theme-ready, and easy to integrate into any React Native project.

 ✨ Developed & Maintained by [Geeky Hawks](https://www.geekyhawks.com).